ag-rust/local-gui-seed-gotham/README.md

 Additionally, the documentation for both libraries is really helpful, so go take a look at it too.
 (And a big thank you to both libraries contributors for both the libraries itself and the amazing documentation, that isn't always in such a good condition.)

+## Contribution
+Some choices in this template are (very) opinionated, like for example the frameworks in use.
+Although I want this to be a template for the rust community as a whole, it's sometimes difficult to please everyones  expectations and choices in software('s) design.
+Therefore I happily invite everyone to participate in the further development of this template repository, but also remind everyone that sometimes ideas just don't fit together and we should respect that.

+Both the issue tracker and the merge requests are a great way to improve the repository.
+For the reason mentioned above I'd prefer to talk about new ideas in issues first and start merge requests only after discussion took place in an issue.
+(Mainly to prevent somebody putting work into something they like only for it to be discarded because there's disagreement if it really fits into this template.)

 ## License
 MIT License